9 Best Castles Near London Every History Lover Should Visit

 Get to Highclere Castle from London Paddington by train: 40 minutes

-Now, you can visit Highclere Castle from London on certain dates throughout the year when it opens to visitors for self-guided tours.
-Tickets will get you access to the gardens, inside the castle itself and the Egyptian Exhibition - the Earl of Carnarvon and Highclere owner was one of those to discover the tomb of Tutankhamun in 1922.
+Now, you can visit Highclere Castle from London on certain dates throughout the summer when it opens to visitors for self-guided tours inside the castle.
+Tickets will also get you access to the gardens, the Tearooms, the Gift Shop and the Egyptian Exhibition - the Earl of Carnarvon and Highclere owner was one of those to discover the tomb of Tutankhamun in 1922.

 3. Warwick Castle